opensource-observer/oso/apps/docs/docs/how-oso-works/style-guide.md

 - **Avoid complex marts**: Push all complexity to intermediate tables.
 Marts should simply be a direct copy or less granular version of an intermediate table.

-- **Enumerate all columns explicitly in marts**: Avoid using `*` statements in a mart model.
+- **Enumerate all columns explicitly in models**: concretely, this mean
+  - Avoid using `*` statements in a mart model.
 This makes it easier to trace any changes through version control.
+  - Avoid using positional arguments (i.e. `GROUP BY 1, 2, 3`).
+This can lead to easy bugs if columns get re-ordered
+  - Avoid using acronyms or single-letter names.
+Prioritize easy-to-understand names over speed.